 Up North and Back – Travels in the Interior

-When we went on our 2013 Summer road trip, I confess to feeling a bit melancholy.
+When we went on our 2013 Summer road trip in Canada, I confess to feeling a bit melancholy.
 So many of the little towns we passed through looked as if they had been hit by the recession, deserted and run down.
 There were also magnificent museums and scenic views, but all the same, I could not ditch the feeling that times were hard in those back-of-beyond places.
 Some were still bravely trying to create jobs and pulling the tourists, others had just given up.

 The result: poetry and poems about the road east to Fernie, north to Edmonton and Prince George, and south home, via Lillooet, about 3,200 km over 12 days.
 This book, like all the ones published before, was designed using Blurb’s BookSmart software.

 as long as the GPS says

 turn, turn now, stop here, you do

 you panic and poke it, reset, reboot